nash911/invoiceqa_landingpage/README.md

 # InvoiceQA Landing Page

-This repository contains the source code for the InvoiceQA landing page, a production-ready site built with Next.js, Tailwind CSS, Firebase, and Supabase.
+This repository contains the source code for the InvoiceQA landing page, a production-ready site built with Next.js, Tailwind CSS, and Supabase, and deployed on Vercel.

 ## Features

-- **Modern Frontend**: Built with Next.js 14+ (App Router) and TypeScript.
+- **Modern Frontend**: Built with Next.js 15 (App Router) and TypeScript.
 - **Premium Design**: Styled with Tailwind CSS and shadcn/ui for a premium, conversion-focused look.
 - **Dark Mode**: System-based theme with a manual toggle.
 - **Lead Capture**: Serverless Next.js API route that stores submissions in Supabase.